 Committee Meetings Guidance Note

-Every three years committees hold elections for their Chairman and Vice Chairman roles.
+Every three years committees hold elections for their Chairperson and Vice Chairperson roles.
 However, as we all know each committee is different, as is each volunteer.
 This note provides some guidelines and support for how these elections could be carried out.
 Your National/Regional Manager will work with the committee to decide which is the correct kind of election for your team and help you carry that out.

 Election Guidance Note